Custom Foot Orthotics

 What are Foot Orthotics?

-Foot orthotics are supports fitted inside your footwear to help accommodate structural irregularities, allowing your feet, knees, hips and back to function at their maximum potential.
+Custom foot orthotics are custom insoles fitted inside your footwear to help accommodate structural irregularities, allowing your feet, knees, hips and back to function at their maximum potential.

-Among many other musculoskeletal conditions, evidence suggests that when correctly diagnosed, precision manufactured foot orthotics can help with:
+Among many other musculoskeletal conditions, evidence suggests that when correctly diagnosed, precision manufactured custom arch supports can help with:

 - Flat Feet/Overpronation